nolantait/prompt_schema/README.md

 All `Dry::Schema` objects have an Abstract Syntax Tree (AST) that we can tap into to build another representation.

-We turn the dry schema AST into a structure that looks like this:
+We turn the dry schema AST (and its corresponding type schema AST) into a structure that looks like this:

 ```ruby
 schema = Dry::Schema.Params do